autonomousapps/dependency-analysis-gradle-plugin/README.md

     }

 If the plugin cannot find any variants by these names, it will first fallback to the defaults ("debug" and "main"), and then simply ignore the given subproject.

+### Failure conditions
+By default, the plugin's tasks will not fail a build upon detection of dependency issues; they simply print results to console and to disk.
+If you would prefer your build to fail if there are issues, you can configure the plugin as follows:

+    dependencyAnalysis {
+      // Default is false for each of these options failOnUnusedDependencies.set(true)
+      failOnUsedTransitiveDependencies.set(true)
+      failOnIncorrectConfiguration.set(true)

+      // Or fail on any issue
+      failOnAny.set(true)
+    }

+If your build fails, the plugin will print the reason why to console, along with the path to the report.
+Please see [Use cases](#use-cases), above, for help on understanding the report.

 ## Per-project tasks
 You can also run some tasks on individual projects.